Kavanagh1949/astro-workshop/00-Install_and_Setup/README.md

 Please plan to download workshop materials Thursday ecvening after 5PM EDT or Friday morning.
 The required Python environment will **not** change.
 You can (and should) set that up now.

-## If you want to use a conda-based python and do not have it instaleld
+## If you want to use a conda-based python and do not have it installed

 The recommended distribution, because it is small and works out of the box on newer M1 macs, is `miniforge`.